 Tourism Authority of Thailand

-As Thailand’s tourism continued to grow and increasingly played pivotal role as one of the country’s top export earners, the government saw the need to place greater emphasis on promoting and marketing the kingdom as a tourist destination among international travellers.
+As Thailand’s tourism continued to grow and increasingly played pivotal role as one of the country’s top revenue earners, the government saw the need to place greater emphasis on promoting and marketing the kingdom as a tourist destination among international travellers.
 In 1979, the government passed a bill that brought the Tourism Authority of Thailand (TAT) into existence.

-Major events in Thailand’s tourism
+Milestones in Thailand’s tourism

-Thailand Talk to the World 2007: Thailand celebrated His Majesty the Late King Bhumibhol Adulyadej’s 80th birthday in 2007.
-TAT launched a TV commercial entitled Thailand Talk to the World to encourage foreigners to visit Thailand.
-Visitor arrivals grew 4.85 per cent to 14.46 million.
+Thailand Talk to the World 2007: Thailand celebrated the 80th birthday of King Bhumibhol Adulyadej, and the TAT launched a ‘Thailand Talk to the World’ TV commercial to encourage travellers to visit Thailand.
+The year saw 14.46 million arrivals.

-2017 Unique Thai Local Experiences: This year, TAT continues to focus on enhancing the image of Thailand as a Quality Leisure Destination by offering “Unique Thai Local Experiences.”
-This means greater emphasis on promoting “Creative Tourism” through Thai culture, experiences and way of life in order to create valuable and memorable experiences to quality tourists by creating value tourism products and upgrading product standards.
-The “Amazing Thailand” branding remains in place supported by powerful narratives called “Discover Amazing Stories in Amazing Thailand”.
+Unique Thai Local Experiences 2017: This year, TAT continues to focus on enhancing the image of Thailand as a Quality Leisure Destination with an emphasis on promoting “Creative Tourism” through Thai culture, experiences and way of life in order to create valuable and memorable experiences for quality tourists.